 So what do you do about it?

-Luckily for you, floor protectors are a multi-million dollar industry so you've definitely got options when it comes to protecting your floor surface.
+Luckily for you, floor protectors are a multi-million dollar industry so you've definitely got options when it comes to finding easy, reliable solutions for protecting your floor surface.

 In this post, we’ll go over all of the different options that you have to protect your hard floor as well as our personal recommendations.